Monamoxie/monamoxie/README.md

 ## Say Hi
 <img src="assets/handshake.gif"  alt="handshake" width="166" height="72"/>

-Found a bug, need me to work on a project, or would like to just say hi?
+Found a bug, need me to work on a project, or like to say hi?
 Sure, I'm happy to hear from you too.

 Reach me on <b>mona [at] monamoxie [dot] com </b>